rhalf/SmartCardNetworkBasedDoorLockSystem/README.md

 # SmartApp

 An application that  allows the user to open the magnetic door lock using smart cards.
-It also has a gsm sms notification.
-It also has a buzzer for wrong or invalid cards.
+It also has a gsm sms notification, a buzzer for wrong or invalid cards.

 This application is written in c++ (Qt Creator) and calls python for controlling the io such as gsm and buzzer.
-It also communicates with c language for accessing dati in mysql.
+It also communicates with c language for accessing data in mysql.

 It runs on Raspberry Pi.
 Here are the list of other devices included